“Basically, everything is one” (Barbara McClintock).

 Two friends meet at the bus station.
 One is waiting for bus #1, the other for bus #3.
 After a while bus #13 arrives and they say to each other: “How lucky we are.
 Now we can go together”.

-Another fragmentation that may destroy our romantic love is the tendency to more or less separate our beloved from the rest of the world.
+Another fragmentation that may destroy romantic love is the tendency to more or less separate the beloved from the rest of the world.
 When we are passionately in love, we want to be with our beloved and then we often - but not always - tend to ignore that that person is an integral part of the world, interconnected with it through numerous strands.
-If, consciously or unconsciously, for various reasons we try to cut these strands, we isolate our beloved and destroy our love.
+If, consciously or unconsciously, for various reasons we try to ignore or cut these strands, we isolate our beloved and destroy our love.

-The attentiveness and devotion of many romantic lovers to their beloved verge on sacredness.
+Yet the attentiveness and devotion of many romantic lovers to their beloved verge on sacredness.
 But this sacredness often fades more or less.
 Exceptional lovers seem able to retain it and for others it may shine through occasionally as the following joke by Osho (1999, p.
 64) shows:

 The Temperature of Marriage:

 Jimmy: “ My own sweetie sugarpie.”